drupalprojects/bamboo/README.txt

 -- NOTES --

 - This theme supports CSS3 features, i.e. round corners for modern browsers.
-However, there is no support for IE8 though there is an IE8 stylesheet and some defaults provided that it should work ok.
+- There is no support for IE8 and below though there is an IE8 stylesheet in the theme and some defaults are provided that it should work ok.

 - Inspiration for this theme comes from my surroundings in glorious sunny Southern California!